SimeonHristov99/random_coding/README.md

 ## Purpose

 Store solutions to coding exercises.
+Open each folder to get the task description along with the solution(s).